McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Are People Finally Noticing Fast Food’s Prices?

-Listen…I love a salty, crispy fry moment as much as anyone.
-But have you seen how much fast food costs lately?
+Listen…I love a salty, crispy fry moment as much as anyone, but have you seen how much fast food costs lately?

 Is Fast Food Losing Its “Cheap Treat” Status?

-It’s not that people don’t want fries.
-It’s that the value proposition feels off.
+Suddenly, fast food’s “cheap thrill” appeal fades, and it’s not that people don’t want fries, it’s that the value proposition feels thrown off.

 And that’s a bigger problem for McDonald’s than inflation alone.